Shirin Ebadi: Ebadi as a lawyer

-The couple were among several dissidents who died in a spate of grisly murders that terrorized Iran's intellectual community.
-Suspicion fell on extremist hard-liners determined to put a stop to the more liberal climate fostered by President Khatami, who championed freedom of speech.
-The murders were found to be committed by a team of the employees of the Iranian Ministry of Intelligence, whose head, Saeed Emami, allegedly committed suicide in jail before being brought to court.
+The couple was among several dissidents who died in a spate of gruesome murders that terrorized Iran's intellectual community.
+Suspicion fell on extremist hard-liners determined to stop the more liberal climate fostered by President Khatami, who championed freedom of speech.
+The murders were found to be committed by a team of employees of the Iranian Ministry of Intelligence, whose head, Saeed Emami, allegedly committed suicide in jail before being brought to court.